coder/docs/workspaces/autostart.md

   days)
 - Off (auto-start doesn't work when workspaces are _on_ to prevent the triggering of a rebuild while you're working)
+- The current day of week must be allowed for auto-start by your organization.

 Coder may trigger auto-start up to 5 minutes before your scheduled time to ensure all queued workspaces are ready on time.